 For more information about the ndOffice Echo folder and its subfolders, see The Echo Folder.

-After clicking Settings, you can view the information related to your account, specify the location of inserting the ID stamp to a document, set the default locations for opening or saving documents, and specify the number of documents to be displayed in the ndOffice Activity List.
+After selecting Settings, view the information related to your account, specify the location of inserting the ID stamp to a document, set the default locations for opening or saving documents, and specify the number of documents to be displayed in the ndOffice Activity Center.
 For more information, see ndOffice Activity Center Settings.

-After clicking this option, you can view version details and licensing information.
+After selecting this option, view version details and licensing information.

-After clicking this option, you are logged out of the application.
+After selecting this option, you are logged out of the application.

-After clicking this option, the ndOffice application will close.
+After selecting this option, the ndOffice application will close.